 Commercial modeling in Nigeria or anywhere in the world can be demanding.
-Like I said earlier, it demands your time, funds, network, and energy but it is a good carrier that can pay off at the end.
-In fact, most models now that have retired are not wishing that they could have done anything better because they are settled in everything especially in their finances.
+As I said earlier, it demands your time, funds, network, and energy but it is a good carrier that can pay off in the end.
+In fact, most models now that have retired are not wishing that they could have done anything better because they are settled in everything, especially in their finances.

 To be successful in any type of modeling carrier you just need to be versatile and outgoing.
 It might not come to you cheap especially as you are just starting out but trust me it will get better as time goes by.
 You can also diversify your modeling carrier.
 It is not a must you become just a commercial model you can also do other kinds of modeling jobs that will always fetch you more money into your pocket.